donateko/scopos-webmail/docs/adr/0050-android-notification-permission-check.md

 - For Android lower than 28, a simple check by `areNotificationsEnabled()` is enough

 ## Consequences
-The permission's status is better reflect on the Twake Mail app.
+The permission's status is better reflect on the Mailbux app.